 Bandas has administrative oversight for the offices of Housing and Residential Education; Student Activities and Events; Community Leadership and Intercultural Programs and Services; Health and Wellness; and Student Conduct and Academic Integrity.
 He also serves as a lecturer in philosophy for the College of Arts and Science and as a lecturer in higher education administration for the Peabody College of Education and Human Development.

 He has held faculty and administrative positions at a number of institutions including the University of Richmond, Truman State University and Tennessee State University.
 Since 1999, Bandas has assisted in the planning and implementation of the College Halls program at Vanderbilt.
 The first phase of this program is the first-year student Commons, which opened in 2008.
 Bandas’s teaching and research interests include learning communities, American philosophy, philosophy of education, and philosophy of religion.

 Assisted by Judy Brandon firstname.lastname@example.org

-Terrie Barrow is a Senior Executive Secretary in the Office of the Provost and Vice Chancellor for Academic Affairs.
+Terrie Barrow is a Executive Assistant in the Office of the Provost and Vice Chancellor for Academic Affairs.

 Barrow came to Vanderbilt in 2008 as an Office Assistant in the Dean of Students office and held several positions within the department before joining the Provost’s office.
 She moved to the Margaret Cuninggim Women’s Center as an Administrative Assistant I in 2009, moved into an Administrative Assistant II role, supporting both the Women’s Center and the Office of LGBTQI Life in 2011 and, beginning in May of 2014, helped with the transition of Project Safe out of the Women’s Center into its own space, the Project Safe Center for Sexual Misconduct Prevention and Response.
 She continued to support Project Safe and LGBTQI Life through March of 2016.